preignition/program-user-guide/how-to-guides/survey-app/form-editor/sign-language.md

 # Sign Language

 {% hint style="success" %}
-Forms adapt to the needs and preferences of respondents.&#x20; Some Respondents may want questions to be presented in Sign Language
+Forms adapt to the needs and preferences of respondents.
+Some Respondents may want questions to be presented in Sign Language
 {% endhint %}

 ## Step 1

-&#x20;First activate the 'International Sign' accessibility mode in the [Form Behaviour](form-behaviour.md) page.
+First activate the 'International Sign' accessibility mode in the [Form Behaviour](form-behaviour.md) page.

 ## Step 2